onflow/docs/docs/1. Concepts/nodes/node-operation/index.md

 ---
-title: Hello Node Operator!
+title: Node Operations
-sidebar_title: Introduction
+sidebar_position: 1
 ---

+# Hello Node Operator!

 Flow nodes are vital components of the Flow blockchain.
 These nodes are responsible for a variety of network operations to maintain the distributed ledger.